 To improve thermal efficiency, the module shall be fully enclosed by a metal case with a modulelevel heat sink on the ASIC side.
-Heat sink dimensions and the associated thermal design requirements need to comply with platform that take the module.
+Heat sink dimensions and the associated thermal design requirements need to comply with platform that takes the module.
 Both the module and the heat sink solution for the module shall be provided by the module supplier.
-The first FB platform to use M.2 accelerator module is Glacier Point V2 (GPV2) carrier card in Yosemite V2.50 platform (YV2.50).
+The first platform to use the M.2 accelerator module is Glacier Point V2 (GPV2) carrier card in Yosemite V2 platform (YV2).
 The information below is intended to serve as a reference for this initial use case only.
-Module shall report the temperature following the definition in management spec in Section 8.